Pediatric Nursing and Private Duty Nursing at Home in SW Fort Worth/Burleson TX

 - Commercial insurance plans — many private insurance policies include home nursing benefits; prior authorization is typically required

-- Long-term care insurance — some pediatric conditions are covered under LTC policies held by family members
+- Long-term care insurance — some pediatric conditions are covered under LTC policies; see our guide to long-term care insurance and home care in SW Fort Worth/Burleson TX

-We do not accept Medicare for home health services.
-Our billing team will work with you directly to verify benefits, submit authorizations, and minimize out-of-pocket costs.
+We do not accept Medicare for pediatric private duty nursing services.
+Our billing team works with you directly to verify benefits, submit authorizations, and minimize out-of-pocket costs wherever possible.

-There are many home care agencies operating in Johnson County and Tarrant County.
-Here is what sets BrightStar Care apart for pediatric and private duty nursing specifically:
+There are other home care agencies operating in Johnson County and Tarrant County.
+These are the reasons families specifically seeking pediatric and private duty nursing come to BrightStar Care.

 - Joint Commission Accredited — BrightStar Care is Joint Commission accredited, reflecting our commitment to the highest standards in home health care.
-This is the same accreditation hospitals earn, and very few home care agencies in Texas hold it.
+This is the same accreditation hospitals earn.
+Very few home care agencies in Texas hold it.

-- RN-led care model — every care plan is developed and supervised by our Registered Nurse Director of Nursing.
-CNAs, HHAs, and LVNs providing direct care operate under that RN oversight.
+- RN-led care model — Our care is led by a Registered Nurse Director of Nursing who oversees all care plans.
+CNAs, HHAs, and LVNs providing direct care operate under that RN's clinical supervision.

-- Pediatric nursing specialization — not every home care agency is equipped to care for technology-dependent children.
-Our nurses have experience with ventilators, trachs, feeding pumps, seizure management, and the documentation requirements that come with complex pediatric care.
+- Pediatric nursing specialization — Not every home care agency is equipped to care for technology-dependent children.
+Our nurses have verified competencies in ventilator management, tracheostomy care, feeding pump operation, seizure management, and the documentation requirements that accompany complex pediatric care.

-- Consistent caregiver assignment — we match nurses to families thoughtfully and work hard to maintain those relationships over the long term.
+- Consistent nurse assignment — We match nurses to families thoughtfully and work hard to maintain those relationships over months and years.

-- Comprehensive documentation — every shift is documented in detail and shared with your child's physician team to support continuity of care across the care setting.
+- Comprehensive documentation — Every shift is documented in detail and shared with your child's physician team to support continuity of care.

 Service Area: SW Fort Worth and Burleson, TX

-BrightStar Care of Burleson provides pediatric nursing and private duty nursing services throughout the following communities:
+BrightStar Care of Burleson provides pediatric nursing and private duty nursing at home throughout the following communities in Johnson County and Tarrant County:

 - Mansfield